griptape-ai/griptape/docs/griptape-framework/structures/workflows.md

 workflow = Workflow(tasks=[world_task, story_task, scotty_task, annie_task, story_task])

-print(WorkflowVisualizer(workflow).render())
+print(StructureVisualizer(workflow).to_url())

 workflow.run()
 ```

-Note that we use the `WorkflowVisualizer` to get a visual representation of the workflow.
+Note that we use the `StructureVisualizer` to get a visual representation of the workflow.
 If we visit the printed url, it should look like this:

 ![Workflow](https://mermaid.ink/img/Z3JhcGggVEQ7OwoJd29ybGQtLT4gc3RvcnkgJiBzY290dHkgJiBhbm5pZTsKCXNjb3R0eS0tPiBzdG9yeTsKCWFubmllLS0+IHN0b3J5Ow==)